dragoncoder047/kaplay-lighting/README.md

 ## Creating your plugin

-The plugin code is on `src/plugin.js`.
-For understand more about KAPLAY plugins [read this guide](https://kaplayjs.com/guides/plugins/).
+Your plugin code is on `src/plugin.js`.
+To understand more about KAPLAY plugins [read this guide](https://kaplayjs.com/guides/plugins/).

 ## Testing and building

-`test/game.js` file has a KAPLAY game with your plugin imported, you can test here how your plugin is working.
+The `test/game.js` file has a KAPLAY game with your plugin imported, you can test here how your plugin is working.

 When you think you have finished your masterpiece, you can build it with: